 I know for some people – getting out of debt quickly won’t be an option and I don’t want to alienate you if that’s the position you find yourself in.
 In the book Becky was helpless, hopeless, clueless and a whole other range of emotions which you are probably feeling if you are in that situation.
 Her friend who did know about the debt tried her best to help her and until she betrayed her with the dress, was really supportive.
 She only wanted the best for her friend.
 That’s what the vast majority of people in your life would want too.
 The more people who knew about her debt, the more help and support she had and therefore the easier it was to deal with.
 Those are really important thing to remember if you are struggling with debt.
 The book (and film) show that talking about your debt isn’t a bad thing and until you face up to it and start dealing with it, it won’t go away.
 Like the hideous debt collector that Becky had to keep avoiding and hiding from, it will be there.
 You will be living every day looking over your shoulder waiting for it all to catch up with you.
 Most key of all, the person who is judging you the most will be you!
 No-one Becky told judged her – they were disappointed that she had lied to them, but they weren’t critical about the debt.

-Should you find yourself in a situation like this, where you are struggling with money, you can contact Money Advice Service to get free money advice from an organisation set up by the government.
+Should you find yourself in a situation like this, where you are struggling with money, never take out short term finance such as a payday loan.
+For help and advice, you can contact Money Advice Service to get free money advice from an organisation set up by the government.
 Should debt management be a possibility, you can go through them, or straight to an organisation like Christians Against Poverty who helped me.
 Just remember that there are plenty of free debt charities and you should NOT pay for debt advice.

 Be like Becky – face up to your problem and deal with it, because it might not be a Hollywood ending, but it’ll definitely be a happier day to day if you do!